What is a Tied Agent in the Forex Market and How do I Become a Forex Tied Agent?

 Tradeoffs Worth Considering Before Becoming a Forex Tied Agent in the EU

 A final tradeoff is that the Tied Agent may be limited in the content they are able to offer both on their website and other promotional material such as brochures, webinars or seminars at financial expos.
-The reason for this restriction is that the sponsor broker (licensee) maintains responsibility for the complete regulatory supervision of the Tied Agent.
+The reason for this restriction is that the licensee maintains responsibility for the complete regulatory supervision of the Tied Agent.
 For this reason, all website and marketing verbiage must be approved by the compliance team of the licensee before it can be published and distributed by the Tied Agent.

 Atomiq Consulting – Your Partner for Becoming a Forex Tied Agent

-If you are interested in becoming a Tied Agent with a regulated forex broker in the European Union, our team of expert consultants are more than happy to assist you every step of the way.
+If you are interested in establishing a Tied Agent partnership with a regulated forex broker in the European Union, our team of expert consultants are more than happy to assist you every step of the way.
 With decades of experience in the forex industry and a deep network of forex brokers, liquidity providers, and technology firms, Atomiq Consulting is ideal partner for guidance & consultation on becoming a Tied Agent in the forex market.

 Have a look at some of the additional services our clients have found to be helpful in the growth of their business.